5 Tips to Help You Stay Organized During the Holidays

-The biggest point I’d like to make is that it’s not about the organizing tools you can purchase that will keep you organized during the holidays or beyond.
-It truly comes down to knowing what really matters to you, what are your priorities, and what experiences do you want to live as you live your life fully.
-The solution to being and staying organized lie within the answers to these questions.
+The most important recommendation that I can make as you head into the holidays is truly comes down to knowing what really matters to you and your family, what are your priorities, and what experiences do you want to create with your loved ones.
+The solution to being and staying organized lies within the perimeters of these questions.

 b.
 Traditions – honour them.
 Talk about them.
 We all have holiday traditions that are very important to us.
-Honour them by living them while letting go of other traditions you do not feel fit your vision for the holiday season.
+Honour them by living them while letting go of other traditions that no longer suit your holiday experience as circumstances and times have changed.

 d.
 Less is more – not everything has to be out.
 Do not clutter your home with too many decorations.
-In this case, less is more.
-Go back to the vision you want to create and if what you have is too much, do not put those pieces out.
+In this case, and in most cases, less is more.
+Go back to the experience you want to create (remember – less stress and overwhelm too) and if what you have is too much, do not put those pieces out.
 Put them away or let them go.

 b.
 Pot luck is ok during the holidays.
 It’s a-ok to invite family and have them bring their favourite dish to your holiday dinner.
 The meal preparation does not have to fall exclusively on your shoulders.
 And if a loved one is hosting the meal, bring an accompaniment to assist in the meal preparation.
 Be cognizant that meal preparation is one of the biggest responsibilities that can lead to exhaustion and overwhelm.
 Be there for each other and start a new tradition of a pot luck dinner if it now time to do so.

 c.
 Group baking together or online – use Zoom or Skype.
-At Women Living Fully, we are hosting a holiday baking event online using Zoom.
-On Sunday, December 11th, we will each be in our own kitchens, logged into our private Zoom room and we will bake our holiday favourites together.
-We will have a recipe exchange beforehand and together, we will bake our holiday treats in a social and fun way, without leaving our homes.
-You can use this platform and idea to bridge the miles between you and your loved ones and friends and host a baking event or a cooking event together.
+At Women Living Fully, we host online events while we are in our own kitchens, logged into our private Zoom room, and we bake our holiday favourites together.
+We have a recipe exchange and together, we bake our holiday treats in a social and fun way, without leaving our homes.
+You can use this platform and idea to bridge the miles between you and your loved ones and friends, and host a baking event or a cooking event together.

 d.
 Food prep before the event – what can you pre-cook or pre-chop before the day of the gathering?
-This goes without saying.
 What can you make well in advance and freeze so that you have less food prep to do on the day of the family gathering?

 a.
 Schedule them on a family calendar: Use a main calendar for all holiday activities (use this idea throughout the year) to ensure you know what events are coming up and what you will need to do in preparation for the events.

 b.
 Plan in advance – which are most important?
 You do not have to say yes to every invitation.
-Again, come back to the vision of what you want for this holiday season and be true to what is most important to you.
+Again, come back to your priorities of what you want for this holiday season and be true to what is most important to you.

 c.
-Set limits and budget: Limit the number of holiday activities you and your family have to avoid stress and holiday burnout, and limit the amount you will spend as well.
+Set limits and budget: Limit the number of holiday activities you and your family have to avoid stress and holiday burnout.
+Be cognizant of your budget and limit the amount you will spend as well.

 a.
 Gift wrapping station: Have all of your gift wrapping items in one location, in one storage container.
 You can purchase a long bin that can slip under a bed which houses your wrapping paper, ribbon, bows, gift tags, scissors and tape.
 Makes it easy to find and easy to store.